asjadnaqvi/DiD/docs/code/06_code.md

 # Stata code

-*This page is under construction and is imcomplete*
+*This page is under construction and is incomplete*

 This section aims to cover the Stata estimation commands from various packages.